futurewei-cloud/chogori-platform/docs/TXN.md

 - ReadUncommitted: a read may see value currently part of an open transaction.
 The value may actually be rolled back
 - ReadCommitted: a read will only see values committed by other transactions.
 It may be possible to see different values in your own txn if another txn commits.
 - ReadRepeatable: all reads during a txn will return the same value even if there are other commits.
-- Serializable: all transactions are ordered and will never be observed in different order by different users.
-The order however may be observed to be different compared to the actual order in which the txns executed, provided the end result is the same (e.g. `-$50` followed by `+$100`)
-- Externally Serializable: all txns are observed in the order they were executed by all observers

-### Snapshot Isolation
-Snapshot isolation is a mechanism for providing ReadRepeatable isolation level.
+- SnapshotIsolation: Snapshot isolation is a mechanism for providing ReadRepeatable isolation level.
 It provides an immutable snapshot-in-time view of the entire database.
 The database guarantees that reads against this snapshot will always return the same values.
 SI by itself does not provide any form of serialization among transactions.
 As we will discuss further in this document, we are providing a solution to achieve serializable SI.
+- Serializable: all transactions are ordered and will never be observed in different order by different users.
+The order however may be observed to be different compared to the actual order in which the txns executed, provided the end result(consistency!) is the same.
+E.g. `-$50` followed by `+$100`
+- Externally Serializable: all txns are observed in the order they were executed by all observers

+### Consistency levels
+- Internally Causal: Transactions are ordered in the system so that if e->f, then e is before f. if also e->g, there are no guarantees on f and g ordering, not even the order in which multiple observers see f and g.
+- Convergent Causal: f and g are placed in some order and everyone observes this order. (essentially serializable causal)
+-

+### Time
+##### UniversalTime
+This is the time that is universally accepted to be the correct time.
+It is a single number with sufficient resolution(e.g. pico-seconds) that represents time since epoch.
+In our desired deployment, the source for UT is an atomic clock hardware present near the timestamp generator.

+##### Timestamp
+In this document, a Timestamp is a window of time with some bounded uncertainty from UniversalTime.
+This is equivalent to TrueTime in [Spanner's TrueTime](https://cloud.google.com/spanner/docs/true-time-external-consistency).
+For optimization purposes, a Timestamp is a tuple of (int64 start, int64 end, int64 tsoid), which conveys the start/end time of the interval, as well as the identity of the TimeStampOracle which was used to estimate the error from UT.
+Timestamps are compared as in Spanner by int compare(t1, t2) method which returns
+- -1 if t1 is guaranteed to be before t2
+- 1 if t2 is guaranteed to be before t1
+- 0 if the comparison is uncertain and we cannot determine which timestamp came first

+When we mention a timestamp in this document, we mean this tuple (int64 start, int64 end, int64 tsoid).

+##### TSO (TimeStampOracle)
+TSO is a separate service whose job is to provide a global clock.
+The design and scalability of this component is addressed in a [separate document](./TSO.md).
+For the purposes of this document it is sufficient to understand that the TSO service:
+- syncs itself to UniversalTime and can emit Timestamps as described above
+- guarantees strictly increasing TimeEnd in timestamps, which is important to efficiently sequence TSO-local events (that is events which use the same TSO to produce timestamps)

+In our architecture we support multiple configurations, but our reference architecture has one TSO per data center, where DC-local operations always use their DC-local TSO.

+Given these options, the TSO client can then choose to generate timestamps on the same machine for asynchronous timestamp generation (effectively making the machine its own TSO), or the client can choose to synchronously obtain timestamps from the DC-local TSO.
+The consideration here is that timestamps from the same TSO are compared without uncertainty which allows conflicting transactions to be ordered simply based on sequence number (the timestamp.end field).
+On the other hand, conflicting transactions which use different TSOs have to be sequenced while taking time uncertainty into account.

+Our design is flexible to allow different architectures so that for example if a database's traffic is very contentious, it can use a single TSO to achieve better throughput at the expense of constant latency increase(+roundrip time to TSO).

+Our reference deployment architecture uses DC-local TSO with syncronous timestamp generation over fast RDMA network.

 ### Operation
 Operations are executed in the context of a transaction (using the TxnHandle returned by begin()).
 The operations are generally either constant(e.g. read-only) or mutating(e.g. writes).
 The operations are not limited to simple KV read/write and can be extended to allow any advanced single-node operations such as atomic ops(e.g. CAS) or even stored procedures.
 For simplified explanations, we use constant<->read and mutating<->write interchangeably in this document.